What is Brighter Futures?

 Complaints & Compliments

 If you are concerned or want to make a complaint about the Brighter Futures Program or the service you have received from our staff, please let us know.
 We want to do our job well.
 If you have a compliment or feedback, we would like to hear this too.
-You can email your concerns and compliments to BF.email@example.com Or you can call the office on 1300 554 260 and ask to speak with a Brighter Futures Manager.
+Contact us on 1300 554 260 and ask to speak with a Brighter Futures Manager.
 You can expect your concerns and feedback will be handled confidentially and respectfully.
 We will let you know once it has been followed up.
 It is important to us that we support your family in the best way possible.